 In this approach, the significance of historical relationships is evaluated using commonly accepted statistical measures.
 Models that, in the view of the analyst, best explain the historical variation of energy consumption are selected.
-The ability of a model to explain historical variation is often referred to as "goodness-of-fit."
 These historical relationships are generally assumed to continue into the future, barring any specific information or assumptions to the contrary.
 The selected models are then populated with projections of explanatory variables, resulting in projections of energy requirements.